-Using Snapshot Client with NetBackup for DB2 | 122 Performing NetBackup for DB2 restores with Snapshot Client methods

-Restore using the Backup, Archive, and Restore interface (user-directed) Use the NetBackup for DB2 Recovery Wizard to select the files you want to restore and the parameters for the restore.
+Restore using the Backup.
+Archive, and Restore interface (user-directed)

+Use the NetBackup for DB2 Recovery Wizard to select the files you want to restore and the parameters for the restore.
 If the backup image was created with Snapshot Client methods, the restore uses Snapshot Client methods.

-Restore using the command line (user-directed) Use the bpdb2proxy command.
+Restore using the command line (user-directed)

+Use the bpdb2proxy command.
 You must be the DB2 user to use the bpdb2proxy command.
 When performing a restore, specify the -restore option with bpdb2proxy.

 Note: The backup image you restore with bpdb2proxy must be from a Snapshot Client method backup, otherwise, the restore fails.

-Use the bpdb2proxy command in the following format to restore a DB2 database with a Snapshot Client method: Windows: install_path \NetBackup\bin\bpdb2proxy -restore -d dbalias -u user -p password UNIX:/usr/openv/netbackup/bin/bpdb2proxy -restore -d dbalias -u user -p password Restore from a snapshot backup See "About NetBackup for DB2 restores of volumes and file systems using snapshot rollback" on page 107.
+Use the bpdb2proxy command in the following format to restore a DB2 database with a Snapshot Client method:

+Windows: install path\NetBackup\bin\bpdb2proxy -restore -d dbalias -u user -p password

+UNIX: /usr/openv/netbackup/bin/bpdb2proxy -restore -d dbalias -u user -p password

+Restore from a snapshot backup

+See "About NetBackup for DB2 restores of volumes and file systems using snapshot rollback" on page 115.

+See "Performing NetBackup for DB2 backups with Snapshot Client methods" on page 129.

+See "Performing a snapshot rollback restore from the Java or Windows interface" on page 117.